-For guidance on registering a single issue of a newspaper, see Chapter 700, Section 712.2.
-For information concerning the group registration options for serials and newsletters, see Sections 1107 and 1109.
-For a general overview of the similarities and differences between the group registration options for serials, newspapers, and newsletters, see Section 1116.
-For information concerning the group registration option for contributions to periodicals, see Section 1110.
+For guidance on registering a single issue of a newspaper as a single serial publication, see Chapter 700, Section 712.2.
+For information concerning the group registration options for serials and daily newsletters, see Sections 1109 and 1111.1107 and 1109.
+For a general overview of the similarities and differences between the group registration options for serials, daily newspapers, and daily newsletters, see Section 1118.1116.
+For information concerning the group registration option for contributions to periodicals, see Section 1115.1110.

-See generally Group Registration of Newspapers, 84 Fed.
+See generally Registration of Claims to Copyright: Group Registration of Daily Newspapers, 57 Fed.
 Reg.
+39,615 (Sept.
+1, 1992)See generally Group Registration of Newspapers, 84 Fed.
+Reg.
 60,917 (Nov.
 12, 2019); Group Registration of Newspapers, 84 Fed.
 Reg.
 3698 (Feb.
 13, 2019); Group Registration of Newspapers, 83 Fed.
 Reg.
 4144 (Jan.
 30, 2018); Group Registration of Newspapers, 82 Fed.
 Reg.
 51,369 (Nov.
 6, 2017); see also H.R.
 REP. No. 94-1476, at 154 (1976), reprinted in 1976 U.S.C.C.A.N.
 5659, 5770 (citing "the various editions or issues of a daily newspaper" as an example of a group of related works that might qualify for group registration).

-1108.1 What Is a Newspaper?
+11101108.1 What Is a Daily Newspaper?

-For purposes of this group registration option, a newspaper is defined as a periodical that is mainly designed to be a primary source of written information on current events, either local, national, or international in scope.
-A newspaper contains a broad range of news on all subjects and activities and is not limited to any specific subject matter.
+For purposes of this group registration option, a daily newspaper is defined as a serial periodical that has been selected by the Newspaper Section of the Serials and

+Government Publications Division for the collections of the Library of Congress.
+The papers that have been selected by the Library are listed in a policy document titled "Newspapers Received Currently in the Library of Congress."
+Generally speaking, the newspapers on this list (i) are is mainly designed to be a primary source of written information on current events, either local, national, or international in scope, (ii) contain.
+A newspaper contains a broad range of news on all subjects and activities and are is not limited to any particular specific subject matter, and (iii).
 Newspapers are intended for either the general public or a particular ethnic, cultural, or national group.
-See 37 C.F.R. § 202.4(e)(1).
+See 37 C.F.R. § 202.3(b)(7)(ii).
+For a definition of the term serial, see Section 1109.1.See 37 C.F.R. § 202.4(e)(1).

-Newspapers are considered "periodicals" for purposes of registration.
+1110Newspapers are considered "periodicals" for purposes of registration.
 A periodical is "a collective work that is issued or intended to be issued on an established schedule in successive issues that are intended to be continued indefinitely.
 In most cases, each issue will bear the same title, as well as numerical or chronological designations."
 37 C.F.R. § 202.4(b)(3).